dtlavendar/RChrome/README.md

-# Canvas RCA – Assignment Summarizer
+# RCA – Read Canvas Assignments

 A Chrome extension that detects Canvas assignment pages, extracts the prompt, summarises the requirements with an LLM and lists all external links referenced in the assignment.